-With support from the Town of Cortlandt, American Legion Post 505, and Croton Rotary Club, Sarcone assembled a group of volunteers and obtained donations from area builders and building supply companies to renovate the structure holding up the flagpole, replace fencing, and renew landscaping on the site.
+With support from the Town of Cortlandt, American Legion Post 505, and Croton Rotary Club, Sarcone assembled a group of volunteers and obtained donations from area builders and building supply companies to renovate the structure holding up the in-ground high wind flagpoles, replace fencing, and renew landscaping on the site.

 Businesses that contributed to the project include Vista Construction, Dakota Supply, Bilotta Construction, Home Depot, Home Mason Supply, Dain’s Lumber, Reliable Fencing, and Laemmel’s Lawns to Landscapes.